 - Last but not least, it is a requirement that all students laugh and have fun in their lessons!

 - In your application and composition submission, Amy isn’t looking for perfection.
 She looks for students who show potential, who are passionate and dedicated, and who want to pursue music to the highest level they personally can.

-- If accepted, you must commit to weekly lessons (either in-person, or online).
+- If accepted, you must commit to weekly online lessons.

 - If accepted, you must commit to a minimum of 12 lessons.

 - If accepted, you must commit to doing composition homework outside of lesson times (this will be discussed with you and designed for your level and goals).

 Thank you for being such an inspiration to all my children throughout the year.
 You are very gifted.